python-control/python-control/doc/intro.rst

 Some differences from MATLAB
 ============================

-The python-control package makes use of `NumPy <http://www.numpy.org>`_ and `SciPy <https://www.scipy.org>`_.
+Users familiar with the MATLAB control systems toolbox will find much of the functionality implemented in `python-control`, though using Python constructs and coding conventions.
+The python-control package makes heavy use of `NumPy <http://www.numpy.org>`_ and `SciPy
+<https://www.scipy.org>`_ and many differences are reflected in the
+use of those .
 A list of general differences between NumPy and MATLAB can be found `here
 <https://docs.scipy.org/doc/numpy/user/numpy-for-matlab-users.html>`_.

 In terms of the python-control package more specifically, here are some things to keep in mind:

-* You must include commas in vectors.
-So [1 2 3] must be [1, 2, 3].
+* Vectors and matrices used as arguments to functions can be written using lists, with commas required between elements and column vectors implemented as nested list .
+So [1 2 3] must be written as [1, 2, 3] and matrices are written using 2D nested lists, e.g., [[1, 2], [3, 4]].
-* Functions that return multiple values use objects (with elements for each return value) or tuples.
+* Functions that return multiple values use either objects (with elements for each return value) or tuples.
+The number of elements in a tuple is fixed and so functions that return variable numbers of return values will have a parameter of the form ``return_<val>`` that is used to return additional data.
 * You cannot use braces for collections; use tuples instead.
 * Time series data have time as the final index (see :ref:`time-series-convention`).